imlauer/imlauer.github.io/index.md

 * Today, the internet is flooded with ads and manipulation, but "tech companies" claim to care about stopping the spread of misinformation.
 The irony is that their entire business model relies on showing us fake ads.
 * **Bitcoin's value is purely human stupidity**: Bitcoin was not created to speculate on its value: buying cheap and selling high.
 It was created to set us free and eliminate banks and decentralized money.
 * **Voting is manipulation**: zero-sum games are the problem and I don't see any politician talking about it.
 Additionally, most working people don't have the time to stay informed about the news, so they will always end up voting wrong.
-* I believe voting is pointless because zero-sum games are the real issue, yet I never hear politicians discussing it.
-To make matters worse, the majority of working individuals lack the time to stay up-to-date on current events, which inevitably leads to poorly informed voting decisions.
 * Modern games were created to sell expensive hardware to dumb people.
 * Schools don't measure intelligence, they measure "alignment with their interests" and train you for "slavery".
 True prodigies, like programmers and chess masters, simply drop out. ( [Tsoding](https://www.youtube.com/embed/6Ptopme84Vw) ).
 School blocks real education.